 Once the wise decision has been made to visit these mountains, the question then becomes: “How do I do it affordably?”

-Most of the hikes are doable on your own without a guide as well, if you have a 4×4 vehicle.
+Most of the hikes are doable on your own without a guide if you have a 4×4 vehicle!

 Most of the roads are paved and you can easily reach accommodation with any sort of car, but getting way up into the mountains definitely requires a sturdy 4×4 vehicle.

 I used rentalcars.com to find a cheap car in South Africa and it was really useful and affordable.

 Baz Bus travels to all the most popular destinations in the Drakensberg.

 So if you don’t have a rental car you can use this popular multi-stop tourist bus for your trip.

 Usually, travelers buy a Baz Bus ticket to last the whole length of their trip so they can hop on and off all over the country.
 So the price of the ticket depends on your whole trip.

 This was the most confusing question for me when planning my Drakensberg adventure.

 In my own research, I found this website to be the most helpful.
 It breaks down the mountain range into three sections: North, Central, and South.